Instructional Technology and Media Design

 Polls and Chats

 Poll Everywhere and Backchannel Chat are useful tools to use when presenting content to my students.
 I have used both platforms while giving lectures and leading classroom discussions.
 Students can log on or use their cell phones to answer polls, ask questions, and/or post content online.
-I typically project polls and backchannels on a screen so students can see in real time their comments and responses.
-Some course management systems like Canvas, for example, also has a chatroom feature.

 In addition to the technologies mentioned above, I incorporate low and non-tech tools for teaching that emphasizes collaboration and movement and utilizes classroom space.